 Our minds and our spirits essentially run on energy and energy needs to flow.

 Without growth you become stagnant, just like those dirty pots and pans in the sink or that pile of washing in the corner.

-You can support your practice of growth by turning our homes into learning and development hubs as well as keeping them (and your spirit) free from stagnant energy – the rest is down to pure effort and dedication!
+You can support your practice of growth by turning your home into learning and development hub as well as keeping it (and your spirit) free from stagnant energy – the rest is down to pure effort and dedication!